DO's and DON’Ts for Travelling in China

 DO - stay at 365 Inn in Beijing!

-This was by far the best hostel we stayed in during our gap year in Asia, mainly for the great atmosphere it created with a bar area, the helpful staff and the wonderful people we met.
+If you are a backpacker travelling on a budget, or exploring on a gap year in Asia, cheap accommodation is a must.
+355 Inn in Beijing was by far the best hostel we stayed in mainly for the great atmosphere it created with a bar area, the helpful staff and the wonderful people we met.
 It was the most social hostel we stayed in, we met many solo travellers, showing how it allowed all people to come together and feel included.
 It was a great way to share and listen to the incredible stories that people have had, with those from all different backgrounds.

 Things to Watch Out For